Estimated reading time: 5 minutes

 It’s good to include as many different types of plants as possible in your green manure

-First, the seed mix for your green manure crop
+First, get the seeds for your green manure crop

 It’s a really good idea to add some fine sand (or similar) into the mix to help spread it evenly.